openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 Model Optimizer supports conversion of models with input dynamic shapes that contain undefined dimensions.
 However, if the shape of inference data is not going to change from one inference request to another, it is recommended to set up static shapes (when all dimensions are fully defined) for the inputs.
-It can be beneficial from performance perpective and memory consumption.
+It can be beneficial from a performance perspective and memory consumption.
 To set up static shapes, Model Optimizer provides the `--input_shape` parameter.
-This is offline approach to set static shapes and can save time on calling `reshape` method.
+This is an offline approach to set static shapes and can save time on calling `reshape` method.
 For more information about the `reshape` method and dynamic shapes, refer to [Dynamic Shapes](../../../OV_Runtime_UG/ov_dynamic_shapes.md)